-For vegetarians in Hanoi, a street food tour is a must-do on your first day in the city.
+For vegetarians, a Hanoi food tour is a must-do on your first day in the city.
 It will show you where to look and what to eat while you’re in the city and introduce you to flavourful and delicious vegetarian foods you wouldn’t even know existed otherwise.

-Here are some of the foods you might get to eat…
+Here are some of the Vietnamese vegetarian dishes you might get to eat…

 (Not) Crab Soup / Bun Rieu Cua